 Early Bird care is offered from 7:45 a.m. - 8:30 a.m., Monday through Friday.
 If you need to drop off your child early on occasion, please feel free to make use of this service.
-In order to ensure we have adequate staffing, please let the Front Office know in advance if you intend to routinely drop off early.
+To ensure we have adequate staffing, please let the front office know in advance if you intend to routinely drop off early.